JonathanAlexMasc/React-CRUD-Operations/README.md

 A convoluted method of building the app which involved using several different props which remained unused as they were passed down along child components.

+## Part 2 of 3 - Using an API to store existing data

+Made requests to a JSON database to store data created inside the web application.
+Used other features to update and delete the data in the JSON file to reflect changes inside the web application.